 Investigations and design underway for Boonoo Boonoo facilities upgrade designs have been selected, quotations received, selection commenced additionally, finalisation and approval of the septic tank application.
-Designs finalised and plans provided for the new site office, installation expected to commence in April 2021 (Figures 1 to 3).
+Designs finalised and plans provided for the new site office, installation expected to commence in May 2021.